carerix/Cx-WP-Plugin/README.md

 ## Sources

 Under the Sources section you can create one or more Jobs sources.
-You can use the Default jobs source or you can create new ones.
-Create a different source if you want to:
+You can use the Default jobs source or you can create a custom form:

 * Use a different other settings or a different template lay out for your vacancy posts
 * Use a different Carerix  'medium'-code (like 'web' or 'web2' or 'web-en')